wd15/nixes/scipy-bug/README.md

     $ nix-shell

-and the run
+and then run

     $ python bug.py

 to see the bug for version 1.0.1.
-To not see th bug use
+To see the version without the bug use

     $ nix-shell default-old.nix